Egypt: Temples, Pyramids, the Nile and More

 AE25A156-61B5-4F72-8246-DBD2A2A4AFDF

-For dinner, we had room service brought to the room.
-We did this 2 of the nights in Hurghada and it was delicious.
-We felt, even though we loved Starfish, there were not too many restaurants in Hurghada that appealed to us.
-They do have a marina with lots of restaurants but most of the food were things we could get at home and we thought the hotel had a better selection of Arabic food, as the marina caters more to tourists.
+For dinner, I had room service brought to the room.
+I did this 2 of the nights in Hurghada and it was delicious.
+I felt, even though I loved Starfish, there were not too many restaurants in Hurghada that appealed to me.
+They do have a marina with lots of restaurants but most of the food were things I could get at home and I thought the hotel had a better selection of Arabic food, as the marina caters more to tourists.

 EC495A43-FF67-4A19-952F-9B818EC2464E